Amarsah15/Weather-App/README.md

 A clean, responsive, and interactive **Weather App** built using **HTML**, **CSS**, and **JavaScript**.
 It allows users to get real-time weather updates for their current location or search weather details for any city.

+# Demo

+You can view the live demo of the Weather App [here](https://weather-app-blond-phi-56.vercel.app/).

 ## 🚀 Features

 - 🌎 Get weather data based on user's location (using Geolocation API)